zeyaam-ey/daml-cert-project/README.md

 ### II.
 Workflow
   1. proposer creates a ProjectProposal contract
-  2. evaluator exercises ProposerAccomplishments to check proposer's past accomplishments and confrim if proposer is ready to take on a new responsibility
+  2. evaluator exercises ProposerAccomplishments to check proposer's past accomplishments and confirm if proposer is ready to take on a new responsibility
   3. evaluator exercises Reject with a feedback: "Aim to finish it by the end of March"
   4. proposer exercises Revise with an updated endDate (March 25, 2023)
   5. evaluator exercises Approve - a Project contract is created